iv-m/iv-m.github.io/contents/notes/kafka/index.md

 1. you collect the data -- how you want to do it;
-1. you generate the JSON that describes the change: for each partition, it should have a list of brokers that replicate it, and the first one is the *preffered* one -- the one you want to become a leader;
+1. you generate the JSON that describes the change: for each partition, it should have a list of brokers that replicate it, and the first one is the *preferred* one -- the one you want to become a leader;
 1. you apply this change with `bin/kafka-reassign-partitions.sh --execute`;
 1. you wait for this change to complete, checking the progress with